weiserlab/ambuj/index.md

 ## Research Interest
 We are interested in **wireless communication**, **mobile computing**, and **embedded systems**, and their intersection with other domains.
 We work on meaningful problems with complex engineering, and potential for real-world impact.

-Often, our projects involves collaborations with domain experts.
-A number of our projects are done in collaboration and funded by partners in the Industry, such as, ABB and NCS.

 Our research group is pursuing two major directions; STICORS and Beyond RF.